Twl09008181/CAD/projects/Logic_Optimizer/README.md

 ### Prime_Implicant_Chart

-This Chart describe the relation between min_terms in function and prime implicants which be generated in phase1.
+This chart describe the relations between min_terms in function and prime implicants which be generated in phase1.
 <img src = https://user-images.githubusercontent.com/52790122/115893054-5f862100-a48a-11eb-94db-50159f5edbef.png width = "500">

 ```